matteobaccan/cheshire-cat-api-client-java/cheshire-cat-java-client/docs/PluginsApi.md

 <a id="installPluginFromRegistry"></a>
 # **installPluginFromRegistry**
-> FileResponse installPluginFromRegistry(bodyUploadUrl)
+> Object installPluginFromRegistry(body)

 Install Plugin From Registry

-Install a new plugin from external repository
+Install a new plugin from registry

 ### Example
 ```java